azaghal/factorio-quickbar-vertical-swap/README.md

 Features
 --------

-### Vertically swap quickbar slots

-Press `C` to vertically swap qucikbar slots.

-**NOTE:** Default control overlaps with built-in *Shoot selected* control.
-It is recommended to rebind the *Shoot selected* control to `Shift + Spacebar` to avoid accidents.
+-   Press `C` to vertically swap qucikbar slots. **NOTE:** Default control overlaps with built-in *Shoot selected* control.
+It is recommended to rebind the *Shoot selected* control to avoid accidents (for example to `Shift + Spacebar`), or to rebind the vertical swap control instead.

-### Configure swap mode of operation
+-   Configurable mode of operation.
 Choose between all quickbars (both visible and hidden), or one or more of the active (visible) quickbars.
+-   Black-listing quickbar rows.
+Provide a comma-separated list of quickbars (numbers 1 through 10) that should be excluded from vertical swapping.

 Known issues